RoboticsClubIITDelhi/Pixhawk-Delivery-Drone/README.md

 1. Accelerometer calibration
 2. Gyroscope calibration
 3. Compass calibration
-4. Radio/RC calibration
-5. ESC calibration
+4. FOR ACCELEROMETER,GYROSCOPE,COMPASS : GO TO SENSORS WINDOW AND FOLLOW THE INSTRUCTIONS
+5. Radio/RC calibration : TURN ON THE RC ---> RADIO TAB
+6. ESC calibration : POWER TAB (CONNENCT TO USB , WAIT THEN CONNECT TO BATTERY AFTER THE PROMPT)

 ## ⏱️ Project Timeline